Versatility at its best

 Derived from the Airbus H145 family of helicopters, the UH-72 Lakota is a highly versatile and reconfigurable aircraft that can be tailored for a range of operations across a variety of conditions and environments.

-The aircraft is manufactured in the US, with two variants currently employed by armed forces in the US - the UH2A and the UH-72B.
+The aircraft is manufactured in the US, with two variants currently performed by the U.S. Army and U.S. Navy: the UH-72A and UH-72B.

 Made for the mission

-The Lakota supports U.S. Army and U.S. Army National Guard units in 49 states and U.S. territories and recently achieved over 1.5 million flight hours across its Army, National Guard and U.S. Navy fleets today.
+The UH-72 Lakota supports U.S. Army and U.S. Army National Guard units across 49 U.S. states and territories.
+The aircraft has recently surpassed 1.5 million flight hours across its Army, National Guard and U.S. Navy fleets.

 Ready on arrival